 Corinne Johnson, Years 6 & 7 Teacher, Mt Tarcoola Primary School

 My students thoroughly enjoyed Spider Lies.
 They quickly related to the well rounded child-characters and identified with their problems and triumphs.
-Throughout the book there are interesting scientific concepts that the students had fun developing, drawing from their existing knowledge and new research, and hypothesising on further possibilities.
+Throughout the book there are interesting scientific concepts that the students had fun developing, drawing from their existing knowledge and new research.

 Christine Power, Years 4 & 5 Teacher, Wembley Primary School